I LOVE Podcasts

-The podcasts I listen to are sometimes about coaching and sometimes about leadership… but often they are just about being human (noting that you need to be a good human to be a great leader).
-Occasionally I find ‘podcast gold’ and now I have a place to share that gold!
+The podcasts I listen to are sometimes about coaching and sometimes about leadership... but often they are just about being human (noting that you need to be a good human to be a great leader).
+Occasionally I find 'podcast gold' and I like to share those gems here.

 This is one of my favourite podcasts of 2024!
 Michael Guilding, Psychotherapist and trainer, helps us to understand our [very human] biological fear response and how it can hold us back in life.
 There is SO MUCH valuable information in this 53 minute episode that I can’t even begin to describe it for you… you just need to listen.